 What should I bring?

 Students and parents will stay in two different locations.
-Orientation provides your bedding and a towel.
+Orientation provides your pillow, bedding and a towel.
 You should bring:

 - Government-issued photo ID (MANDATORY to obtain your Bradley Photo ID)